 Candidates should realise that to perform in competitive exams such as SBI PO, they should be good at both concepts and application.
 Rather than going through concepts from various sources, one should concentrate on a single resource for conceptual clarity.
 Once concepts are clear, practicing regularly is key to performing well in competitive exams like these.
 We have provided playlists of important concept lectures below.
 Candidates can take help of these lectures from Meritshine to strengthen their fundamentals for this exam.

-For a thorough prepartion, candidates should register for our SBI PO 2020 Paid Program.
+For a thorough preparation, candidates should register for our SBI PO 2020 Paid Program - Crash Course.

 Our Free Resources (click on the links below for accessing the relevant content)